FelippeNO/fossa_septica/README.md

 English(EUA)------

-This app was for sizing the septic tank (septic tank) for the treatment of effluents in the sanitary design of different types of buildings, meeting the specifications of ABNT NBR 7229/1993.
+This app was made for sizing the septic tank (septic tank) for the treatment of effluents in the sanitary design of different types of buildings, meeting the specifications of ABNT NBR 7229/1993.